ayonadee/prizegenerator/README.md

 🎁 Containerisation Tool - Docker/Compose

 - Docker compose was used to streamline the process of having to use several Docker CLI commands to declare what docker resources we want which takes longer and creates room for human error.
-A Docker Compose file achieved this by allowing you to define and run multiple Docker containers with a single command through a single configuration file that specifies the deployment.
+A Docker Compose file achieved this by allowing me to define and run multiple Docker containers with a single command through a single configuration file that specifies the deployment.

 Benefits include: